foghorn-hash/i4ware_SDK/login-form/README.md

 2. Run `npm install` or `yarn install`
 3. And then use `npm run start` or `yarn start` command to start the project in browser.

-## Loging Indicator SVG file credits:
+## Loading Indicator SVG file credits:

 <a href="https://www.svgbackgrounds.com/elements/animated-svg-preloaders/">Animated SVG Preloaders by SVGBackgrounds.com</a>